Join us on

 Criticality safety is a close-knit community and the opportunity for making technical and social contacts through NCSD is substantial.
 NCSD gives you instant access to an extensive technical network that can help you solve difficult problems quickly and distinguish yourself from the crowd.
 We provide training and resources to help you get the answer right the first time.
 By getting involved, you can make a difference: contributing best practices and innovative solutions, helping others in your field through mentoring and sponsoring newcomers, and increasing the safety of the public.
 NCSD represents a forum where you can develop leadership skills, contribute new ideas, make your opinions heard and help shape future standard practices and regulations.
 We also recognize and award impressive contributions to the field.

-Nuclear Criticality Safety Professionals Compensation Study (PDF) (October 2016)
+Nuclear Criticality Safety Professionals Compensation Study (PDF) (January 2024)

 News / Upcoming Events